awsdocs/aws-codecommit-user-guide/doc_source/how-to-commit-comment.md

 ### To update a comment on a commit<a name="how-to-commit-comment-cli-commit-update"></a>

 1. Run the update\-comment command, specifying the system\-generated comment ID and the content to replace any existing content\.
-**Note**
-You can only update the content of a comment that you created\.

    For example, to add the content *"Fixed as requested\.
-I'll update the pull request\."* to a comment with an ID of *442b498bEXAMPLE5756813* :
+I'll update the pull request\."* to a comment with an ID of *442b498bEXAMPLE5756813*:

    ```
    aws codecommit update-comment --comment-id 442b498bEXAMPLE5756813 --content "Fixed as requested.
 I'll update the pull request."